GodswillUmoh/Statistical_Significance/README.md

 > + Decision: Compare p-value to 𝛼 to accept or reject 𝐻0​

 _This process demonstrates the concept of statistical significance in testing whether a coin is fair._

+## Experiment
+Assuming you live in the world that says H0 is fair coin, you tossed a coin six times and got 1 Head and 5 Tails, will you still say is a fair coin, you see the P-value goes down for every time you see tail, feel uneasy.

+## What is P-value
+> The p-value, or probability value, is a statistical measure used to determine the strength of evidence against the null hypothesis (𝐻0) in a hypothesis test.
+It quantifies how likely it is to observe the results (or more extreme ones) if the null hypothesis were true.
+>
+> The p-value represents the probability of obtaining the observed data (or something more extreme) under the assumption that the null hypothesis (H0) is true.
+> The p-value always lies between 0 and 1 (0≤𝑝≤1).